yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/customize-sign-up-form.md

   - String.
   - Number.
 - **Validation Reg Exp**: a regular expression that is used to validate the value of this field.
 It is available for the **String** data type only.
-- **Enable validation**: defines if the portal should apply the regular expression defined in the **Validation Reg Exp** to validate value of this attribute when creating or updating a user profile.
+- **Enable validation**: Determines if the portal should apply the regular expression defined in the **Validation Reg Exp** to validate the value of this attribute when creating or updating a user profile.
 It is available for the **String** data type only.
 - **Dropdown Values**: a list of values for the attribute.
 It is available for the **Dropdown** data type only.
 - Fields that define the attribute's behavior:
   - Write once read many: Determines if the value of the attribute can be changed after a user profile is created.